ath31st/management_control_system/README.md

 The service provides storage of information about catalogs, categories, products, stores, orders and payments.
 Since entities have relationships, the popular Postgresql database was chosen to store them.

-### Shop1-n with Mongo database
+### Shop1-n with PostgresQL database

 The service is designed to serve customers.
-This service is managed by managers, they make a catalog of products available in the storage, set prices, change prices.
-Each such service stores information about the catalog, delivered products, payments and current prices.
+This service is managed by managers, they make a catalog of products available in the storage, set prices, change prices. ~~Each such service stores information about the catalog, delivered products, payments and current prices.
 MongoDB is used as the database.
-Stored entities have no relationships, so it was decided to use a NoSQL database.
-Here, as well as on the backend service, the order expiration mechanism works - after a certain time (now it is 5 minutes), the payment and the order are considered expired and become unavailable for payment.
+Stored entities have no relationships, so it was decided to use a NoSQL database.~~ Here, as well as on the backend service, the order expiration mechanism works - after a certain time (now it is 5 minutes), the payment and the order are considered expired and become unavailable for payment.
 The structure of the Shop service is built so that you can make the required number of them with minimal settings (change the marked fields in application.yml, add new service in docker-compose and register a new service on the Gateway service).
 At the moment, the service has only a REST api for working with customers, but in the future I plan to add a web interface.

+Update(03.01.2023) The service has been rewritten to use the PostgresQL database.
+The addition of the discount system led to relationships between stored entities.

 Its tasks include:
  - store and provide a product catalog for customers